Why Jazz at SDSU?

 I chose SDSU's program because I could tell that the environment was not only going to support my growth within the technicalities of my musicianship but also support my individual artistry and provide opportunities for feedback and new skills that I have yet to learn.
 Plus I could immediately tell that the environment was welcoming and encouraging from the students and the faculty.

-When it comes to the curriculum part of your question, honestly the way your Jazz History class runs would make me 'rechoose' SDSU.
-That class is the prime example of the practices and mindset of 'learn by doing' that you have been actively integrating into this program.
+The way Dr. Levy’s Jazz History class runs would make me 're-choose' SDSU.
+That class is the prime example of the practices and mindset of 'learn by doing' that he has been actively integrating into this program.

-I feel like within that class I can actively watch my own growth not only within my musicianship but also with my knowledge on the history of jazz, which as you know and emphasize throughout all this is so important to being a musician within this genre.
-That method of approaching being a jazz musician is why I wanted to come here.
+I feel like within that class I can actively watch my own growth not only within my musicianship but also with my knowledge, interaction, and application of the history of jazz, which, as emphasized here, is so important to being a musician within this genre.
+This method of approaching being a jazz musician is why I wanted to come here.

-I also really enjoy how interactive that class is with the other students as well.
+I also really enjoy how interactive that class is with the other students.
 It really feels like we are all learning from each other.
 I love the collaborative aspect of this program as well.
-Everyone constantly received feedback on how to improve which I really appreciate and enjoy.
+Everyone constantly receives feedback on how to improve which I really appreciate and enjoy.